 - Tacos Al Pastor (tacos with slowly roasted and marinated pork, and topped with pineapple)

 - Birria tacos (marinated goat or lamb meat served on a cooked tortilla)

-- Tortas Ahogadas (Guadalajara-style sándwiches with pork and spicy chillies)
+- Tortas ahogadas (Guadalajara-style sándwiches with pork and spicy chilies)

 - Michelada ( a Mexican drink with beer, tomato juice, lime juice, chili peppers, and spices; aka the Mexican Bloody Mary cocktail)